U.S. life expectancy falls for 2nd year in a row

 "Shame on the U.S.," says Noreen Goldman, a demographer at Princeton University who wasn't involved in the research.
 "It just continues to boggle my mind how poorly we've come through this pandemic.
 And I find that disgraceful."

-The 2021 drop came after U.S life expectancy plummeted in 2020 tumbled by almost two years, the biggest one-year fall in U.S. life expectancy since at least World War II.
+The 2021 drop came after U.S life expectancy plummeted in 2020, tumbling by almost two years — the biggest one-year fall in U.S. life expectancy since at least World War II.

 "The motivation for this study was to determine whether the horrible drop in life expectancy that we documented in 2020 resolved or rebounded in 2021 or whether there was a continued decline.
 Unfortunately, we did not find good news," Woolf told NPR in an interview.